urpedersen/URPTools/hard_spheres/readme.md

                                     Default [none]: an ideal gas configuration.
  -t, --time_steps=INT  [20]       Time steps per frame.
  -f, --frames=INT      [250]      Number of frames.
  .s, --step_length=NUM [0.05]     The maximum particle step length.
  -L, --Lenghts=NUM     [10]       Size of periodic box,
      --Lenghts=NUM,NUM,NUM           used when not provided in the input file.
  -p, --pressure=NUM    [1.0]       Pressure for barostat (if applied).
+                                     By default the program run a NVT simulation.
- -v, --volume_step=NUM [0.0]       Volume step for barostat (if applied).
+ -v, --volume_step     [0.0]       Max step size in log(V) for barostat.
-                                     The default is 0.0 resulting in a NVT simulation -o, --output=FILE     [traj.xyz]  Output file for trajectory (*.xyz or *.xyz.gz).
+ -o, --output=FILE     [traj.xyz]  Output file for trajectory (*.xyz or *.xyz.gz).

-  Documentation and source code on github: https://github.com/urpedersen/URPTools
+  Documentation and source code at: http://urp.dk/tools

 ```

 ## Error handling